cboettig/ews-review/manuscript.md

 bifurcation in @Schreiber2008.

 @Hastings2010 examined a continuous model of a stochastic three-species food chain where all species migrate between six patches.
-When environemental stochasticity (represented as random variation in the carrying capacity) is low, all species coexist in a chaotic but stable attractor.
+When environmental stochasticity (represented as random variation in the carrying capacity) is low, all species coexist in a chaotic but stable attractor.
 A small increase in environmental stochasticity, though, causes extinction of the top predator and